-During the quarter ended December 31, 2015, the Company focused its efforts on two fronts: firstly, reviewing and documenting the work completed on the land package focussed on generating high potential, near term drill targets for bulk mineable deposits and outlining the programs needed to bring these targets to drill ready, and secondly, continuing to unlock value in the shallow high grade Apankrah Deposit by reviewing changes in the local mining environment which has also included discussions with numerous parties interested in the advancement of the

-Apankrah Deposit on a small scale.
+During the quarter ended June 30, 2016, the Company focused its efforts on two fronts: firstly, generating high potential, near term drill targets for bulk mineable style mineralisation and outlining the programs needed to bring these targets to drill ready, and secondly, continuing to unlock value in the shallow high grade Apankrah Deposit by reviewing changes in the local mining environment which has also included discussions with numerous parties interested in the advancement of the Apankrah Deposit on a small scale.
 These discussions focused on the high grade nature of the deposit, as well as the potential for extracting a small bulk sample that would provide abundant geological information on the controls of the mineralisation.
 To date no agreement has been reached.

-Although the financing market for junior explorers is very challenging and there is no certainty that the Company will consummate a financing or partnership from the current discussions, we are very encouraged in the fact that parties are still interested in evaluating our land package and discussing its potential.
-The expectation is that the Company will be able to identify sufficient capital to maintain the land package in conjunction with identifying partners to share the exploration risk of these early stage targets.
+Although the financing market for junior explorers is very challenging and there is no certainty that the Company will consummate a financing or partnership from the current discussions, we are cautiously optimistic that investors are returning to the natural resources space and to the gold market in particular.
+Additionally a number of projects have moved into the production or development phases in West Africa and Ghana within the last few quarters and there have been at least two discoveries of potential gold resources in Ghana during this period each of which has been reasonably well supported by the investing community.
+As such, the expectation is that the Company will be able to identify sufficient capital to maintain the land package in conjunction with identifying partners to share the exploration risk of these early stage targets.